 Authentication overview

-Authentication is an AI Agent capability that verifies the user's identity through a short, conversational question-based flow at the start of a session.
-When it is enabled on an AI Agent, the auth flow runs before anything else — before intent classification, before any dialog, before the greetings intent — and only after the user passes (or fails) does the conversation continue to your regular workflow.
+Authentication verifies the user's identity through a short, conversational question-based flow.
+It is a subagent action: you drag it from the Toolkit into a dialog node, the same way you add a text response or a webhook.
+When the conversation reaches that node, the auth flow takes over — and only after the user passes (or fails) does the conversation continue to your regular workflow.

-You configure it once on the AI Agent.
-The Authentication Agent — an LLM-powered subagent that runs inside the AI Agent's message path — then handles the back-and-forth with the user, validates answers against the ground truth you control (variables, exact match, fuzzy match, or a webhook you own), and routes to a dialog node of your choice on success or on failure.
+Once the flow starts, the Authentication Agent — an LLM-powered subagent that runs inside the AI Agent's message path — handles the back-and-forth with the user, validates answers against the ground truth you control (variables, exact match, fuzzy match, or a webhook you own), and routes to a dialog node of your choice on success or on failure.

 When to use Authentication